Clinical Staff

 Ruth Richards-Schlarman, LCPC, has been a therapist for nearly thirty years, with much of that time being spent in private practice.
 Ruth has specialized in working with children, adolescents and families who have experienced trauma but works with clients with a wide variety of goals.
 Ruth spent many years teaching college level students pursuing careers in the counseling field and has a strong interest in education.
 In addition to her private practice based in Whitefish and her part-time work for Chrysalis, Ruth continues to provide supervision to licensee candidates and teaches parenting and divorce education for the Nurturing Center in Kalispell.

-Ruth grew up in Southern Missouri and attended graduate school in Illinois, where she lived for many years prior to moving to Montana in 2012, along with her husband and two children, currently ages 19 (college student in Missoula) and 25 (active military in Savannah, GA).
+Ruth grew up in Southern Missouri and attended graduate school in Illinois, where she lived for many years prior to moving to Montana in 2012, along with her husband and two young adult children.
 She lives in Eureka with her husband and four dogs.

 In addition to her clinical work, Ruth also has a Master’s Degree in Harp Performance and has spent many years playing music professionally.
 She is currently the Arts Director for Sunburst Arts and Education in Eureka, a local non-profit agency that sponsors music, art and educational opportunities in the Tobacco Valley.